mmsaeed509/auto-ansible-lab/README.md

 # Automated Ansible Lab Setup with Vagrant

 > This setup creates a fully automated 3-VM Ansible lab environment using Vagrant and VirtualBox.
-> Perfect for learning and practicing Ansible automation on both Linux and Windows hosts.

 ### VM Specs